-- Intoxicated or unruly individuals - Individuals carrying unsealed alcoholic beverages - Individuals previously ejected from the event - 3.
-Entry to the event must be monitored by responsible person(s) meeting the age of majority requirements at all times.
-These person(s) shall further observe for individuals that may be attempting to enter the premises and that appear to be impaired or have a history of causing problems at events. - 4.
-The SOP Holder has the right to deny entry to any individual. - 5.
-The SOP Holder and the person renting the facility are responsible to ensure that the event is properly supervised and will provide enough staff to fulfill this obligation. - 6.
-All signs of sale and service must be cleared from the premises within 45 minutes of the end time stated on the licensed permit.
-This includes the removal of all partially consumed and empty bottles, and glasses that contained liquor.
+- Intoxicated or unruly individuals - Individuals carrying unsealed alcoholic beverages - Individuals previously ejected from the event

+3. Entry to the event must be monitored by responsible person(s) meeting the age of majority requirements at all times.
+These person(s) shall further observe for individuals that may be attempting to enter the premises and that appear to be impaired or have a history of causing problems at events.

+4. The SOP Holder has the right to deny entry to any individual.

+The SOP Holder and the person renting the facility are responsible to ensure that the event is properly supervised and will provide enough staff to fulfill this obligation.